-Parents or caregivers must keep the student at home IF STUDENT DEVELOPS SYMPTOMS AT SCHOOL: Staff must take the following steps: 1.
-Immediately separate the symptomatic student from others in a supervised area.
-2. Contact the student's parent or caregiver to pick them up as soon as possible.
-3. Where possible, maintain a 2-metre distance from the ill student.
-If not possible, staff should wear a nonmedical mask or face covering if available and If STAFF DEVELOPS SYMPTOMS AT WORK: It aff should go home as soon as possible.
-It unable to leave immediately: Symptomatic staff should separate themselves into an area away from others.
-Maintain a distance of 2 metres from others.
-Use a tissue or mask to cover their nose and mouth while they wait to be picked up.
-Staff responsible for facility cleaning must clean and disinfect the space where the staff member was separated and any areas used by them (e.g., classroom, bathroom, common areas).
+If a Student Develops Any Symptoms of Illness If a Staff Member Develops Any Symptoms of Illness Parents or caregivers must keep the student at home IF STUDENT DEVELOPS SYMPTOMS AT SCHOOL: Staff must take the following steps: Immediately separate the symptomatic student from others in a supervised area.
+Contact the student's parent or caregiver to pick them up as soon as possible.
+Where possible, maintain a 2-metre distance from the ill student.
+If not possible, staff should wear a non-medical mask or face covering if available and tolerated, or use a tissue to cover their nose and mouth.
+Provide the student with a non-medical mask or tissues to cover their coughs or sneezes.
+Throw away used tissues as soon as possible and perform hand hygiene.
+Avoid touching the student's body fluids (e.g., mucous, saliva).
+If you do, practice diligent hand hygiene.
+Once the student is picked up, practice diligent hand hygiene.
+Staff responsible for facility cleaning must clean and disinfect the space where the student was separated and any areas recently used by them (e.g., classroom, bathroom, common areas).
+Parents or caregivers must pick up their child as soon as possible if they are notified their child is ill.
+Staff must stay home IF STAFF DEVELOPS SYMPTOMS AT WORK: Staff should go home as soon as possible.
+If unable to leave immediately: 1.
+Symptomatic staff should separate themselves into an area away from others.
+2. Maintain a distance of 2 metres from others.
+3. Use a tissue or mask to cover their nose and mouth while they wait to be picked up.
+4. Staff responsible for facility cleaning must clean and disinfect the space where the staff member was separated and any areas used by them (e.g., classroom, bathroom, common areas).

-\\ It is required that staff and students perform a daily health assessment prior to arriving on site.
+It is required that staff and students perform a daily health assessment prior to arriving on site.
 In the event of illness, staff and parents/caregivers (for their child) are recommended to seek further medical guidance by completing the COVID19 self-assessment tool, call 8-1-1 or the Northern Health COVID19 Online Clinic & Information Line (not the local health unit) at 1-844-645-7811.
 The virtual clinic will assess, arrange for testing if necessary, and report to public health.
+Anyone experiencing symptoms of illness should not return to school until they have been assessed by a health-care provider to exclude COVID-19 or other infectious diseases and their symptoms have resolved.
+A doctor's note is not required for students or staff to return to school.